vgoklani/kaggle_dark_worlds/README.md

 ## Results
 There were three sets of predictions, (i.e. the 1-halo, 2-halo, and 3-halo cases).
 The bayesian model predictions for the 1-halo case were quite good, but the results for the two and three halo cases were poor.
-Some of the other competitors used optimizers to improve the predictions for the
+Some of the other competitors used optimizers to improve the predictions for these two cases by using the scoring metric as a cost function.
+This is something I need to research further.